 Read our visitor safety tips for all you need to know before you go.

 Being in nature is better together…

 Connect in nature with family or friends, whether it’s for a swim, picnic or hike, to ensure a safer and more enjoyable experience.

 Heading into nature on your own can be equally enjoyable but it’s a good idea to notify someone of your plans and location before you set out for the day.

 You don’t need much to have a fantastic day trip in Victoria.
-Be well-prepared, consider new destinations and have a back-up plan.
-When you’re there, enjoy the beauty of nature, keep safe, and don’t forget to travel with kindness.
+Be well-prepared, consider new destinations, and have a back-up plan.
+When you’re there, enjoy the beauty of nature and keep safe!